 Let’s Talk About Animation Effects

-Have a look at the Animation Pane, where we have divided that into 2 sections.
-Section 1 contains all the animations applied to Left Eye Brow, Right Eye Brow, Right, and Left Eye, Left Right Blush and Audio file.
+Have a look at the Animation Pane, which we have divided into 2 sections.
+Section 1 contains all the animations applied to Left Eye Brow, Right Eye Brow, Right, and Left Eye, Left Right Blush, and the Audio file.
 Section 2 contains the actual Talking Animation applied on 12 different images of Lip Sync Poses using the Flash Once effect.
 I will give you a quick overview of the animations of both sections.
 See Figure 1.6:

 Section 1 Animations

-- Second Audio File is Starting With Previous having Delay Timing of 2 Seconds.
-The 1st Audio File is Starting After Previous but having 0 Delay Timings, so it will behave similarly to With Previous and all the animations are Starting With Previous with their appropriate Delay Timings.
+- The second Audio File Starting With a Previous having a Delay Timing of 2 Seconds.
+The 1st Audio File is Starting After the Previous one but has 0 Delay Timings, so it will behave similarly to With Previous, and all the animations are Starting With the Previous with their appropriate Delay Timings.

-- Left and Right Eye Brows are Spinning to 10 Degree in Close Wise and Anti-Clock Wise directions using Spin effect.
+- Left and Right Eye Brows are Spinning to 10 Degrees in Close Wise and Anti-Clock Wise directions using the Spin effect.

 - We used Left Motion Path with Default Smoothness and Auto Reverse with a Duration of 2 Seconds.

 - To create the Eye Blinking effect, we used Grow / Shrink with Auto Reverse, without Smoothness.
 As you can see that Grow / Shrink has been applied many times at different Delay Timings and different Duration to create Eye Blinking effect at different timings.
-So, we can apply Grow / Shrink 4 times with different Vertical Shrink Rates alone (e.g. 10% or 20% Vertical Shrink), the different speed with Duration and at different times during animation using Delay Timings.
+So, we can apply to Grow / Shrink 4 times with different Vertical Shrink Rates alone (e.g. 10% or 20% Vertical Shrink), the different speeds with Duration, and at different times during animation using Delay Timings.

 - For the Blushing effect, we used Fade In and Fade Out.